 When you stretch, your body must adjust to accommodate the increased length of your muscles and ligaments.
 These adjustments can cause some minor discomfort, but they’re nothing compared to the damage caused by joint injuries.

-Joints are composed of two bones connected by cartilage and surrounded by fluid-filled spaces called synovial cavities.
+Joints comprise two bones connected by cartilage and surrounded by fluid-filled spaces called synovial cavities.
 When you stretch, your muscles pull against the tendons attached to the bone.
 This causes the bones to move closer together, which increases the distance between the ends of the bones and creates more space inside the synovial cavity.

 Differences between assisted and unassisted stretching